Fresh Meadows, Queens: Hillcrest

 Hillcrest is a neighborhood in the center of Queens; the name comes from its location on the hills between Flushing and Jamaica.
 Hillcrest stretches from the Grand Central Parkway to 73rd Avenue, between Utopia Parkway and Parsons Boulevard.
 Its main commercial street is Union Turnpike.
 Hillcrest is part of Queens Community Board 8.
 The ZIP Codes for the neighborhood are 11366 (Fresh Meadows and Flushing zip code) for anything above Union Turnpike, and 11432 or 11439 (Jamaica zip codes) for the southern part of the neighborhood (below Union Turnpike, north of Grand Central Parkway).
 It neighbors Kew Gardens Hills and Pomonok to the west, Fresh Meadows to the north, Utopia to the east, and Jamaica Hills to the south.
 It is mostly made up of single-family homes, is in a relatively well-off public school district, and has a low crime rate.

 As with many neighborhoods in the city, different residents have varying perceptions of its boundaries.
-Most people in the northeastern part of Hillcrest self-identify as being in Fresh Meadows, as does everyone living in nearby Utopia.
-Others tend to identify with neighborhoods that surround them.
-There is a small group in the center of the Hillcrest area that identify exclusively with it.
-Hillcrest is home to an Orthodox Jewish community.
-Some public high schools in Hillcrest are Queens Gateway to Health Sciences Secondary School, and Queens School of inquiry.
-St. John's University is also located in the neighborhood on Utopia Parkway.